dthain/compilers-fa25/bminor.md

 **Note: The B-Minor language used in this class changes each year in order to provide new challenges and opportunities.
-This document differs from the one in the qtextbook in the following ways:**
+This document differs from the one in the textbook in the following ways:**

+- Integers may be represented as decimal, hexidecimal or binary.
 - Strings and characters have a number of additional escape codes.
 - Double precision floating point values, types, and operators have been added.
 - Arrays have an intrinsic length that is bounds-checked at runtime and read by the `#` operator.